 - Mac OS: Macintosh > Users > *username* > Documents > Allegorithmic > Substance Painter > shelf > export-presets

-Download this preset file and put into the above directory: Corona (Matt)
+Download these presets and put into the above directory.

 One small drawback with Substance is that you cannot export different file types for different maps.
 Generally PNG files will work for most maps, but if your texture contains displacement, you’ll want to use an EXR file as this contains 32-bit data.
 So for now, choose your export path, set as png 8bit, then choose Export.
 You can change the output size as well.
 I chose 4096×4096.
 Substance Painter will up-convert your maps without compromising quality.
 Here are my settings:

 This will give you the following texture maps: